Meet the women who made Crystalbrook Albion

 Ann Cape, Artist

-Scale the stunning heritage staircase at Little Albion from the Ground Floor up, and you’ll be greeted by the faces of seven Surry Hills characters, whose portraits adorn the walls up to the hotel’s topmost level.
-Commissioned by Little Albion’s art curator Nicholas Samartis, Ann Cape beautifully captured these local heroes (and villains), perfectly summoning the notorious past of Surry Hills.
+Scale the stunning heritage staircase at Crystalbrook Albion from the Ground Floor up, and you’ll be greeted by the faces of seven Surry Hills characters, whose portraits adorn the walls up to the hotel’s topmost level.
+Commissioned by Crystalbrook Albion’s art curator Nicholas Samartis, Ann Cape beautifully captured these local heroes (and villains), perfectly summoning the notorious past of Surry Hills.

 A celebrated painter, Ann has been a finalist in the Archibald Prize and recipient of over 80 awards in the three decades that she has been involved in the Australian and international art scene.